jxhe/vae-lagging-encoder/README.md

 python text.py --dataset [dataset] --decode_from [pretrained model path] --decode_input [a text file for reconstruction]
 ```

-``--decode_input`` file has one raw sentence per line, wihch is the same format as training data.
+``--decode_input`` file has one raw sentence per line, which is the same format as training data.

 Optional `--decoding_strategy` argument can be used to specifiy decoding strategy as `{greedy, beam, sample}`.
 By default greedy decoding is performed.
 Generated sentences are saved in folder `samples`.

 ## Mutual Information and KL Curve

-To plot the KL and mutual information curves over course of training (Figure 5 in the paper), first direct standard output to a file at training time:
+To plot the KL and mutual information curves over course of training (Figure 5 in the paper), first run:
 ```
-python text.py --dataset yelp --aggressive 1 --warm_up 10 --kl_start 1.0 > yelp.log
+python text.py --dataset yelp --aggressive 1 --warm_up 10 --kl_start 1.0
 ```

 Then please refer to `plot_scripts/plot_log.ipynb` as an example to read the log file and generate plots.